barumau/pandunia/engli/kanun.md

       V
      ↗ ↘
-    S ← O
+    A ← O

 #### 6.2.1.
-SVO order
+AVO order

-The most common word order in Pandunia is subject-verb-object (SVO).
+The most common word order in Pandunia is agent-verb-object (AVO).
-In this sentence structure the subject comes first, the verb second, and the object third.
+In this sentence structure the agent comes first, the verb second, and the object third.

-    subject-verb-object
+    agent-verb-object

       V
      ↗ ↘
-    S   O
+    A   O

 Examples:
 **me wida lole.** - I see them.
 **te beka pang.** - You bake bread.

 #### 6.2.2.
-OSV order
+OAV order

 The second structure in this triangle is OSV.
 It is frequent in dependant clauses.

-    object-subject-verb
+    object-agent-verb

       V
      ↗
-    S ← O
+    A ← O

 Examples:
 **ke te wida?** - What do you see?
-**me nyama pang, du te beka.** - I eat bread _that you baked._
+**me niama pang, du te beka.** - I eat bread _that you baked._

 #### 6.2.3.
-VOS order
+VOA order

-The third structure of this triangle is VOS, which is rarely used.
+The third structure of this triangle is VOA, which is rarely used.

-    verb-object-subject
+    verb-object-agent

       V
        ↘
-    S ← O
+    A ← O

 #### 6.3.
 Verbs that end in -u